neroist/sitelen-pona-ucsur-guide/README.md

 ### iOS

+Two input engines for iOS exist: Keyman (with jan Lepeka's keyboards) and a fork of nasin sitelen Wakalito.

+For instruction on installing Keyman sitelen pona keyboards, refer to the [#Keyman](#Keyman) section.

-Currently, the only the input method for iOS is nasin Wakalito. [nasin sitelen Wakalito](https://apps.apple.com/us/app/nasin-sitelen-wakalito/id1569543076) is an app available on iOS, iPadOS, and MacOS created by jan Likipi, kala pona Tonyu, jan Tepo, and Lipamanka.
-Normally, the app can only output sitelen Lasina, but with some small changes, the output can be changed to its UCSUR equivalent.
+[nasin sitelen Wakalito](https://apps.apple.com/us/app/nasin-sitelen-wakalito/id1569543076) is an app created by jan Likipi, kala pona Tonyu, jan Tepo, and Lipamanka.
+A fork of the app exists which changes its output to sitelen pona.
 The project files for this can be found [here](https://github.com/Hargers/wakalito-ios-UCSUR) and the latest prebuilt `.ipa` app file can be found [here](https://github.com/Hargers/wakalito-ios-UCSUR/releases).
 This fork of the app is maintained by jan Nasaka (`@harger` lon ilo Siko).

-For installation instructions not requiring a jailbroken device, please refer to the "Sideloading Apps" section on [this page](https://ios.cfw.guide/sideloading-apps/#sideloading-apps).
+- For installation instructions not requiring a jailbroken device, please refer to the "Sideloading Apps" section on [this page](https://ios.cfw.guide/sideloading-apps/#sideloading-apps).

-A table for triggers -> words can be found on sona.pona.la, [here](https://sona.pona.la/wiki/Wakalito), with modifications listed below.
+- A table for triggers -> words can be found on sona.pona.la, [here](https://sona.pona.la/wiki/Wakalito), with modifications listed below.

 <details>
 <summary>